RyzeDev/ryzeui/README.md

 ## Documentation

-Take a look at the [documentation](http://ryzedev.github.io/ryzeui/) or switch to the [gh-pages](https://github.com/mattsince87/ryzeui/tree/gh-pages) branch to view the documentation source files.
+Take a look at the [documentation](http://ryzedev.github.io/ryzeui/) or switch to the [HitHub Pages](https://github.com/mattsince87/ryzeui/tree/gh-pages) branch to view the documentation source files.

 ## Bugs